viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

   - Temperature in the Exp_box is : 19.7ºC

 ##### Pictures.
-Feel free to right click and open pictures in a new tab for full resolution.
+<small>Feel free to right click and open pictures in a new tab for full resolution.</small>

 <figure>